Monty Don: Style

 In 2005, Don himself dedicated a whole column to this subject, commenting:

 I get lots of emails, lots of letters.
 A few are crazed, quite a few astonishingly demanding... quite a surprisingly large chunk of letters and emails are about one specific topic that is at first appearance only tangentially about gardening.
 These are the ones asking me about the clothes that I garden in.

-Don wears a collar and tie when presenting the Chelsea Flower Show.